SBS PopAsia: Live@5 Show

-Between 2011-2014, fans could tune into the digital radio show between 5-7pm where co-hosts Jamaica dela Cruz and MegaMatt would count down the biggest Asian Pop hits in Australia as voted on Twitter and Facebook.
+Between 2011 and 2014, fans could tune into the digital radio show between 5 and 7pm where co-hosts Jamaica dela Cruz and MegaMatt would count down the biggest Asian Pop hits in Australia as voted on Twitter and Facebook.
 The show was replaced by Hashtag Hits in 2014 which introduced a system of live voting through hashtags on Twitter.

 Hashtag Hits

 The Hashtag Hits show commenced in 2014.
 Every weekday, regular votes through Twitter and Facebook finalised the top 8 songs and a challenger.
 Live voting opened at 4.30pm (AEST) where listeners tweeted or posted on the Facebook wall the #Hashtag of their favourite song from the top 9.
 The concept of Titanium Status was introduced in June 2014 where when a song has reached number one for eight consecutive days, it becomes titanium.
 Despite anticipation that EXO's Overdose would be the first song to reach Titanium Status, in fact label mate Super Junior M succeeded with their song Swing.
 The other Titanium songs included GOT7's A, Beast's Good Luck (three times), Infinite's Last Romeo, Super Junior's Mamacita (two times) and Infinite's Back.
 All of the songs that have reached Titanium status are from Korean male groups rather than female groups.